-Your income does not directly affect your credit score, but it does affect your ability to get approved.
-Loan approval is based on several factors, including your earnings and your credit score, but those are separate pieces of the puzzle.
+Your income does not directly affect your credit score, but it does affect your ability to qualify for a loan.
+Lenders approve loans based on several factors, including your earnings and your credit score, but those are separate pieces of the puzzle.

-Credit scores try to predict how likely you are to repay a loan, and they use historical data (about your borrowing behavior) to do this.
-To generate a credit score, a computer program goes through your credit reports looking for information like:
+Traditional credit scores try to predict how likely you are to repay a loan, and they use historical data about your borrowing behavior to do so.
+To generate a credit score, a computer program reads through data in your credit reports looking for information like:

 - Whether you have borrowed money in the past, and how long you’ve been borrowing

 - If you have repaid your loans as agreed

 - Whether you’ve missed payments on your loans in the past

-- How you’re currently using debt (how much you’re borrowing, and what types of debt you use)
+- How you’re currently using debt (how much you’re borrowing, and what types of debt you use, for example)

-- If any public records about you exist (such as a bankruptcy or legal judgment against you from a creditor)
+- If any public records about you exist (things like bankruptcy or legal judgments against you from a creditor)